wjj1019/MBTI-Prediction/README.md

 # MBTI-Prediction
 In personality typology, the Myers–Briggs Type Indicator (MBTI) is an introspective self-report questionnaire indicating differing psychological preferences in how people perceive the world and make decisions.The test attempts to assign four categories: introversion or extraversion, sensing or intuition, thinking or feeling, judging or perceiving.
-* For this study, we will focus on the performance therefore, look specifically for prediction of the first category (Prediction for Extraversion vs Introversion)

 ![ScreenShot](https://github.com/wjj1019/MBTI-Prediction/blob/main/Process/MyersBriggsTypes.png)